Enhancing Patient Communication: The Importance of Double-Checking in Spanish

 Nurse – Medication Instructions

-Imagine you’re a nurse educating a patient about a new blood pressure medication.
-You’ve explained the dose and schedule.
-Now you double-check their understanding.
+Imagine you’re a nurse.
+You've explained the dose and schedule for a new blood pressure medication.
+Now you need to double-check their understanding.

 GP – Clarifying a Symptom

-In a primary care visit, a patient from Mexico describes their symptoms rapidly.
-To make sure nothing is lost in translation, the doctor paraphrases and confirms.
+During a primary care visit, a patient from Mexico describes their symptoms rapidly.
+To ensure nothing is lost in translation, the doctor paraphrases and confirms.

-Médico: “¿Ha tenido tos y ‘calentura’ por cinco días?” (have you had a cough and fever for five days?”
-(Note: calentura literally “heat” is a colloquial Mexican term the patient used for fever.)
+Médico: “¿Ha tenido tos y ‘calentura’ por cinco días?”
+(Have you had a cough and fever for five days?)

 Paciente: “Sí, doctor.
 Mucha calentura anoche.”
 (Yes, doctor.
 A lot of fever last night.)